The Apprentice (British TV series) series 7: Series overview

 The change in format was finalised during the processing of applications for the seventh series, between April and July 2011, with Sugar accepting the changes to remain with the programme.
-For those applying for a place in the programme, the change in prize came as a surprise, as many still expected it to be the six-figure job, effectively leading those who became part of the final line-up having to come up with business plans before recording of the first episode was set to take place.
-One task retained during the revamp of the show's tasks structure was the Interviews stage, but this came with it being extended in how it operated – alongside interviewers questioning each candidate about their background, work experience and performance on tasks, candidates were informed that their business plans would also come under scrutiny in this stage – with the task itself being reallocated as the final task of the series.
-Following the last series, two of the interviewers – Bordan Tkachuk and Alan Watts – decided to leave the programme, leading to Sugar replacing them with Mike Soutar and Matthew Riley.
-With production completed and final editing almost finished, the sixteen candidates who secured a place on the series were revealed on 3 May 2011, a week before the series premiered, with the first task revealing that the men named their team Logic, while the women named their team Venture.
+For those applying for a place in the programme, the change in prize came as a surprise, as many still expected it to be the six-figure job, effectively leading those who became part of the final line-up having to come up with business plans before filming began.
+Furthermore, the Interviews stage was extended to include scrutiny of candidates' business plans, alongside the usual questions about their background, work experience and performance on tasks.
+The change in format also led to the Interviews stage being the final task overall, with the series winner decided in the conclusion of that episode.
+Following the last series, two of the interviewers – Bordan Tkachuk and Alan Watts – decided to leave the programme, with Mike Soutar and Matthew Riley assuming their roles.
+The sixteen candidates who were to compete in the series were revealed on 3 May 2011, a week before the series premiered.
+The team names for this series were Logic and Venture.

-This series is notable for featuring a task in which the winning team was not given a prize – arranged by Sugar for those who worked hard to win a task, it was withdrawn when the winning team had failed to comprehend the basis of the task's goal – along with a candidate establishing records for the most wins, both consecutive and total.
-Of those who took part, Tom Pellereau would become the eventual winner, going on to make subsequent appearances on You're Fired as an audience member during later series, while also launching a range of manicure products with assistance from Lord Sugar.
-Amongst the products he would create would include a line of curved nail files – the S-file, the S-Buffer and the Emergency File, two curved nail clippers, the S-Clipper and S-Clipper mini and a curved foot exfoliator, and the S-Ped – all of which would be stocked by major retailers in the country.
-Susan Ma, who would lose out in the final, would later receive an investment offer from Sugar, that she would put towards creating her skincare company Tropic in 2012.
+This series is notable for featuring a task in which the winning team was not given a prize, since the winning team had failed to perform to a high enough standard.
+One candidate established the programme's record for the most wins, both consecutive and total.
+Of those who took part, Tom Pellereau would become the eventual winner, launching a range of mani/pedi products with his new investment.
+Susan Ma, the series' runner-up, would later receive an investment offer from Sugar, putting it towards creating her skincare company Tropic in 2012.